 This was promising for a modern movie, with religion as a lie, and the only irredemably wicked race of Martians being the "white" race (the "Therns"), which lived off the bogus religion and contributed its priesthood.
 At the same time, Dejah Thoris belonged to the noble "red" race, while in The Gods of Mars, John Carter also manages to befriend the "black" race, once he exposes the fraud of the ancient woman who is their false goddess -- and who is then killed by her own followers.
 Similarly, in the third book, The Warlord of Mars, Carter encounters a "yellow" race and, after some adventures, befriends them also.

 The magnanimous attitude of Burroughs about Martian races may be a little surprising, not just because of his background (partially from Virginia, like John Carter), but because, like the sainted Margaret Sanger (1879-1966), he was an advocate of eugenics.
-Some take this to mean that he thought of blacks as inferior; but this seems inconsistent with the presentation of Martian blacks, and the fact that Burroughs' most famous creation, Tarzan of the Apes, becomes the leader of a black African tribe, the Waziri -- humans, not apes -- which is portrayed in only the most positive way -- after the previous chief had been killed by Arab slavers (cf. The Return of Tarzan, 1915).
+Some take this to mean that he thought of blacks as inferior; but this seems inconsistent with the presentation of Martian blacks, and the fact that Burroughs' most famous creation, Tarzan of the Apes, becomes the leader of a black African tribe, the Waziri -- humans, not apes -- which is portrayed in only the most positive way -- after the previous chief had been killed by Arab slavers (cf. The Return of Tarzan, 1915), whose very existence tends to be ignored in elite, politically correct company.

 Indeed, when John Carter first encounters the Martian black race, initially as the "Black Pirates," we get an extended description: